olivierdalang/CadInput/README.md

 ## Known issues

-- Several (cadinput_technical_snap_layer) entries will flood the snap setting windows (one at each project load).
 - A CRS Prompt will appear at first use of the tool if "use default CRS for new layers" is not set in the options.
 - The snapping radius of the tool is hard coded to 20.
 The best is to set your radius to 20 too so it's more usable.
+- The first point when activating is based upon the 0,0 point rather than last click (will be fixed when there's a CanvasClicked signal)
 - ...

 ## Feedback / Bugs / Contribute

-...
+Please report bugs and ideas on the issue tracker : https://github.com/olivierdalang/CadInput/issues

+Or send me some feedback at : olivier.dalang@gmail.com

 ## Roadmap